hopkira/spi_animate/README.md

-# spi_animate
+# Abstract Robot 'Face' Animation
-Animated face for SPI LCD screen for Raspberry Pi robot.
+Animated face in Python for 240 x 240 SPI LCD screen for a Raspberry Pi based robot.
 The pattern will be bright when the robot is speaking and dimmer when its not.

 <ol>
 <li>Gif downloaded from Gifer</li>